 12. How do you see the future of retail?

-I envisage the high street reductione in significance for physical trading, can grow in value in other aspects of decision making process, such as browsing, trialling and fulfilment.
+I envisage the high street reduce in significance for physical trading, but will grow in value in other aspects of the value chain, such as browsing, trialling and fulfilment.
 Local councils will continue to shape the state of their high streets.
 The more advanced recognising the importance of a blend of outlets to attract a cross-section of the community.
-And in turn those retailers need to compliment any offline retailing with online relationship building to create purpose and value to driving footfall.
+And in turn those retailers need to compliment any offline retailing with online relationship building to create purpose and value of driving footfall.

 Of course there is always a potential game changer around the corner which can disrupt progress.
-Covid19 will not be catalyst for change.
-Will we see a move toward autonomous vehicles and the acceleration of air quality initiatives in towns.
-As a positive it can lead to the reclaiming of carparks as green spaces and roads to paths for bikes and pedestrians.
-With the reinvention of communal areas (and now more space for them will be needed), but with more of a blend, these areas could once again become a hive of community engagement.
+In this can its the advancement of autonomous vehicles and the acceleration of air quality initiatives in towns, which will drive down vehicles volumes.
+As a positive it could lead to the reclaiming of carparks as green spaces and roads to paths for bikes and pedestrians.
+With the reinvention of communal areas less concentrated on retail, but with more of a blend, these areas could once again become a hive of community engagement.
 The experience would be paramount, with connectivity, AI and data sharing essential to create personalised experiences for all, blending retail, utility, relationship and recreational activities together.

 THANK YOU SO MUCH CHRISTOPHER 🙂